brendanmurty/site/content/brendan/posts/20121231_happy-holidays-from-upcomingtasks.md

   - UpcomingTasks
 ---

-It's the holiday season and I've had more time to work on [UpcomingTasks](http://upcomingtasks.com/), so some improvements have been made over the last few weeks.
+It's the holiday season and I've had more time to work on **UpcomingTasks**, so some improvements have been made over the last few weeks.
 These updates are applied automatically and all users receive them free of any charge.

 ### Tablet styling improvements